-DAILY BEACH REPORT
+DAILY BEACH REPORT:

 ![]() |

-- Gulf temperature: 80 Degrees
+- Gulf temperature: 80 degrees

-- Wind: Northeast winds around 10 mph, becoming southeast in the afternoon.
+- Wind: Northeast winds around 15 mph

-- UV index: Very High
+- UV index: High

 LIFEGUARDS & BEACH PATROL AVAILABILITY

 Please be advised that there will be no lifeguards on duty on Gulf Shores and Orange Beach public beaches from October through February.
 During this time, beach patrol and response will be limited.
 Always check the beach flags and surf conditions before entering the water, and never swim alone.
+Scroll to view an interactive map of lifeguard tower locations on Alabama's beaches.

 BEACH FLAG WARNING SYSTEM